 They collaborated on "Secret ‘O Life," Burbank's favorite Taylor composition.

-"Sometimes when you're really lucky, you get to talk to the person
+"Sometimes when you're really lucky, you get to talk to the person who meant the most to you growing up, as a musician," Burbank told the younger BCD schoolkids.

 Nearly every hand went up when Burbank asked them how many wanted to fly in space.
 Burbank told them that when he was their age, he didn't want to fly in space "because I wasn't smart enough to do that."